-Beans and lentils wear dual hats, being both a protein and a complex carbohydrate – something the body loves.
+Beans and lentils wear dual hats, being both a protein and a complex carbohydrate – something the body loves and needs.
 Their complex nature regulate and balance blood glucose, creating a slow even rise in sugar rather than spiking it like sugars and refined (simple) carbohydrates.
 They are high in protein, fiber, abundant in B vitamins, iron, calcium, zinc, magnesium and potassium.
 They are low in fat, calories and have no cholesterol – actually, they lower cholesterol especially in high fat diets.
 Lentils and legumes also contain properties that counter cancer causing compounds in the intestines, they help relieve depression and fortify the body overall.

 Unfortunately, most legumes are not complete in their amino acid profile, lacking in adequate amounts of tryptophan and methionine.
 By adding the right whole grain to the right lentil or legume you can complete their profile.

 Like all foods, lentils and legumes create a post-metabolic phenomenon in the body.
-This is simply what affect they have in the body once they are ingested.
+This is simply the affect they they have in the body once they are ingested.
 Do they heat, do they cool, move the energy inward, outward, what organs to they enter?
-Though each legume and lentil has its own specialties and nature–however we can look at them in as a broad category.
+Though each legume and lentil has its own specialties and nature they all share similar broad properties.
+Let’s look.

-- They drain damp excess conditions like edema, phlegm, yeast and obesity.
+They drain damp – Making them beneficial in treating excess conditions like edema, phlegm, yeast, obesity and diabetes.

-- They calm the mind, settle the nerves and build muscles.
-Simply put, they anchor and build stability.
+They calm the mind – Wound up?
+Beans all settle the nerves and build muscles and they anchor and build stability.

-- They help us adapt.
-Beans help to influence our personalities by making us adaptable and tolerant–how can you go wrong?
+They help us adapt – Beans help to influence our personalities by making us adaptable and tolerant to stress and change in our lives.
+How can you go wrong?

 Back to the problem at hand…beans and legumes are an incomplete protein

-Highly nutritious and tender.
-Aduki’s are small, tender red beans that are used extensively in Japanese, Asian cultures and macrobiotic cooking.
-They are used in stews, soups, as a sweet bean paste in mochi, and red bean ice cream.
-Energetically, aduki’s are neutral, sweet and sour.
-They nourish the Heart, Small Intestines and Spleen–they tonify, astringe and drain.
-Fabulous for edema, weight loss and diarrhea.
-Stay away from aduki if you are very thin and frail.
-Combine with barley a complete protein profile.
+Aduki beans – Highly nutritious and tender.
+Adukis are small, tender red beans that are used extensively in Japanese, Asian cultures and macrobiotic cooking.
+They are used in stews, soups, as a sweet bean paste in mochi and red bean ice cream.
+Energetically, adukis are neutral, sweet and sour.
+They nourish the Heart, Small Intestines and Spleen.
+They tonify, astringe and drain and are fabulous for treating edema, diarrhea and aiding in weight loss.
+Stay away from aduki if you are very thin, frail or Yin deficient.
+Combine adukis with barley and you get a complete protein profile.

-Lentils are members of the pea family, and native to India.
+Lentils and peas – Lentils are members of the pea family and native to India.
 They are high in calcium, magnesium, phosphorus, sulfur, vitamin A. The grow easily, don’t need to be presoaked to cook and are the easiest legume to digest.
 Great starting point if you are new to legumes.
 They are good to eat with wheat or peas to make them a complete protein.
 Lentils are neutral and sweet.
 They nourish the Heart, Kidneys, Spleen and Stomach.
 Safe for excess and deficiency conditions.
 They stimulate the adrenals and increase vitality.
 Combine with wheat berries for a full protein profile.